 2. Day Clock

 One of the scariest aspects of Alzheimer’s is how it affects a person’s sense of time.
 As their condition worsens, folks may forget the day, season or even year.
 Day Clock was designed to clearly display the date and time, in penetrating black and white.
 The clock also uses several different alarm systems, helping patients remember meals and medications throughout the day.

 This free app focuses on memory and mental activities.
-Many psychologists believe that stimulating activity helps Alzheimer's patients overcome its symptoms.
-MindMate was created with seniors in mind, providing games, puzzles and virtual companionship for people who may struggle remembering things.
-MindMate also suggests real-world tasks and the reminders, so that patients keep up with their regimens.
+Many psychologists believe that stimulating activity helps Alzheimer’s patients overcome its symptoms.
+MindMate was created with seniors in mind, providing games, puzzles and virtual companionship for people who may struggle to remember things.
+MindMate also suggests real-world tasks and reminders, so that patients keep up with their regimens.

 MindMate is a free app for Apple users, and plans are in the works to bring it to Android.
 You can also use it on your desktop computer.

 Let’s face it: We might all benefit from a picture phone, given how few of us actually remember any phone numbers anymore.
 But the Future Call Picture Care Phone is most helpful for patients with severe memory problems.

 To auto-dial a loved one, all they have to do is look at the phone, see a photo, and press the corresponding button.
 The phone has bright LED lights to signal incoming calls, and the receiver can reach 40 decibels, making it audible to people with diminished hearing.
 This is a great way for patients to stay in touch and maintain some much-needed independence.